-Sophia Gordon Hall (SGH) is a LEED Gold certified, 126-bed residence hall on Talbot Avenue with environmentally friendly design features.
-The apartmentstyle dorm was opened in 2006.
-The project team, motivated by Tufts' stated commitment to reduce greenhouse gas emissions, incorporated numerous sustainable technologies and design elements into Sophia Gordon Hall, including:
+Sophia Gordon Hall (SoGo)

+is a LEED Gold certified, 126-bed residence hall on Talbot Avenue in Medford with environmentally friendly design features.
+The apartment-style dorm was opened in 2006.
+The project team, motivated by Tufts' stated commitment to reduce greenhouse gas technologies and design elements into Sophia Gordon Hall, including: